MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/01/devtools-109.md

 We listened to your feedback and improved the **Quick View** options in Focus Mode.
 Instead of offering only a subset of the tools in a **Quick View** drop-down list, you can now select any DevTools tool by clicking the **More Tools** (![More Tools icon](../../../media/more-tools-icon-light-theme.png)) button, like in the main toolbar of DevTools.
 Load any tool in the **Quick View** pane of DevTools, to show multiple tools at the same time.

 The state of your **Quick View** persists across DevTools sessions.
-The **Quick View** pane automatically collapses when you open the same tool in the main window.
+The **Quick View** pane automatically collapses if you open the same tool in the upper pane of DevTools.

 ![Add tool to Quick View](./devtools-109-images/add-tool-to-quick-view.png)